poirier/cheat/django/drf_blog_post.rst

 ......................

 The first thing that DRF does is validate the input data for each field defined on the serializer.
 Any additional input data is simply ignored.

 Some of this is really obvious, such as providing a string as the value for an IntegerField is not valid.

+If the data passes validation, then `validated_data`, and the data passed to `create` and `update`, will be a dictionary with a key for each field defined on the serializer, whose value is the serialized data for that field.

+*Note* this is a difference from Django forms.
+Part of Django form validation is to convert the input data from the form into corresponding Python data types, but DRF does not do this during validation.

 Starting to nest
 ----------------